 You can subscribe to one or more of our electronic newsletters via our website.
 We will always ask for an ‘opt-in’, meaning that you will explicitly provide your consent that we may contact you via newsletters.
-At any time, you can unsubscribe to electronic newsletters by clicking the ‘unsubscribe’ link which is provided in each newsletter.
-After unsubscribing to our newsletter, your personal data will be removed from our records.
+At any time, you can unsubscribe from electronic newsletters by clicking the ‘unsubscribe’ link which is provided in each newsletter.
+After unsubscribing from our newsletter, your personal data for this purpose will be removed from our records.

 Walraven’s marketing and sales teams aim to build good relationships with (a) customer contact persons and (b) contact persons of organisations who are not (yet) a customer.
 In building commercial relationships in most occasions, it is necessary that personal (contact) information is exchanged.
 For example during a marketing/sales activity or campaign, a meeting with Walraven, during a trade fair, exhibitions, symposia and through direct established contacts by a Walraven employee.
 Providing personal data in this context is always on a voluntary basis only.
 Personal data you provided in this context is maintained in our Customer Relationship Management system, and will be removed when no longer necessary for the purpose you provided this data, unless you notified us that you want to be kept up to date with our solutions and activities.